GeneralLatest News

 Changing of Name in Educational Certificate

-The Delhi High Court recently granted approval for a plea made by orphan students allowing them to alter their names.
+The Delhi High Court recently granted approval for a plea made by orphan students, allowing them to alter their names.
 This took place during the month of March in the year 2020.
-In Grade X and Grade XII certificates, the Court ordered the CBSE to remove the suffix that was made, namely ‘Udayan’ from the petitioner’s names.
+In the Grade X and Grade XII certificates, the Court ordered the CBSE to remove the suffix that was added, namely ‘Udayan’, from the petitioner’s names.
 The petitioners were allowed to restore their individuality and identity by inserting their preferred name on their certificates, according to the Court.

 This article has been written to assist you in navigating the procedure if you are someone who wish to change their name or would want to rectify a misspell name on your schooling or such other credentials.
-Before you begin the process of changing or correcting your name, check with your school or college or other community arrangement to see and ensuring if there are any specific procedures that must be followed or are articulated to be followed.
+Before you begin the process of changing or correcting your name, check with your school, college or other community arrangement to ensure that there are no specific procedures that must be followed or are articulated to be followed.

 Meanwhile, it shall also be noted that the procedure that is to be followed for changing your name on your school or college diploma is comparable to the procedure for officially changing your name.